ELEVATE-Project/documents/src/docusaurus/docs/settingup-overview.md

 import PartialExample from './_mentored.mdx';
 import PartialExample2 from './_elevate.mdx';

-# Hosting and Customizing <PartialExample mentored />
+# Hosting and Customizing MentorED

 To host a customized instance of <PartialExample mentored />: